Homemade mayonnaise is delicious and healthy; no flavour enhancers so it won't keep; finish it within a few days.

 Researchers followed a very large group of people for twenty years; those that ate eight to ten coloured fruits and veg per day had a 35 percent lower all cause of death; that's massive.

 More, I can assure you that there was a lot less misery from breast and prostate cancer, high blood pressure and heart disease.
-It's all in the coloured phytosterols that you simply cannot get from a black and white diet.
-That should have gone out with television, but hasn't.
+It is all in the coloured phytosterols that you simply cannot get from a black and white diet.
+That should have gone out with television, but has not.
 Are you a meat and potatoes man?
-There's trouble coming, long before its time.
+There is trouble coming, long before its time.

 Lecithin's chemical name is phosphatidylcholine; quite a mouthful.
 It's a vital part of every cell membrane in your body.
 It has the interesting property of attracting both water and fats like lemon juice and olive oil; an emulsifier.

 And choline is found in large amounts in eggs yolks, but also in all your greens, chicken and red meat.
 Despite all of this, research shows that we only get about half the amount of this important vitamin that our bodies need for many important processes.